skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

 a new VPC ``skypilot-vpc`` with sufficient rules will be automatically created and used.

-However, if you manually set up and instruct SkyPilot to use a VPC (see :ref:`here <config-yaml>`), ensure it has the following required firewall rules:
+However, if you manually set up and instruct SkyPilot to use a custom VPC (see :ref:`below <gcp-bring-your-vpc>`), ensure it has the following required firewall rules:

 .. code-block:: python